Menu Close

 With a lack of catching reliability, SpaceX decided to abandon the catching program and opted to conduct wet recovery by default.
 Megan and Shannon took on the responsibility of fairing recovery in March 2021 and Ms. Tree and Ms. Chief were slowly de-rigged of all SpaceX equipment – a process that itself took well over a month to complete.
 SpaceX made significant upgrades to both ships, including the catching structure, computer systems, communications, and rigging

-A new fairing recovery ship, Shelia Bordelon, was contracted in March 2021 to take on the sole responsibility of fairing recovery for an interim period.
+A new fairing recovery ship, Shelia Bordelon, was contracted in March 2021 to take on the sole responsibility of fairing recovery for an interim period before the program reached its current evolution with dual-purpose support vessels Bob and Doug.

 Ms. Tree was officially retired from SpaceX recovery operations on April 6th, 2021.
 The crew of the vessel conducted a ceremonial water salute to spectators as they departed Port Canaveral for the very last time.